AndesPooh258/Deep-Learning/README.md

 1. output.csv
 	- Output file of the code

+2. aist4010-spring2022-a\<N\>-publicleaderboard.csv
+	- The public leaderboard used to select the best model for Task N

-2. aist4010-spring2022-a\<N\>-privateleaderboard.csv
+3. aist4010-spring2022-a\<N\>-privateleaderboard.csv
-	- Private leaderboard used to determine the rank of Task N
+	- The private leaderboard used to determine the rank of Task N

 ## Achievement:
 - 2nd place (out of 28 teams) in Task 1